 The government’s temporary ban on evictions which was due to expire on 31st March has been extended to 31st May.
 The new legislation, included in the Coronavirus Act, was put in place to assist residential and commercial tenants who found themselves in financial difficulty due to the Coronavirus pandemic.
-During this time, landlords can serve eviction notices and courts can grant eviction orders, but court bailiffs are not permitted to carry out evictions (except for the most serious circumstances such as an existing eviction order relating to anti-social behaviour, illegal occupation and perpetrators of domestic abuse).
+During this time, landlords can serve eviction notices and courts can grant eviction orders, but court bailiffs are not permitted to carry out evictions (except in for the most serious circumstances such as an existing eviction order relating to anti-social behaviour, illegal occupation and perpetrators of domestic abuse).
 Whilst the government has issued advice for landlords and tenants regarding the eviction ban, it has left many landlords and tenants concerned about what the impact will be on them and wondering what their rights are.
 We spoke to our Landlord and Tenant team about some of their most frequently asked questions.

 What is a lease?